 Schreyer Scholars must maintain a GPA of 3.20, members of the campus honors program must keep a GPA of 3.33.

-To learn more about the Penn State Worthington Scranton Schreyer Scholars and Campus Honors Program or applicable scholarship possibilities, please contact the honors coordinators:
+To learn more about the Penn State Worthington Scranton Schreyer Scholars and Campus Honors Program or applicable scholarship possibilities, please contact:

 Dr. Margret Hatch